You may be trying to access this site from a secured browser on the server. Please enable scripts and reload this page.

 What causes tooth decay?

-Bacteria (germs) in the mouth feeding on the sugary drinks and starchy food you eat can damage teeth.
+Bacteria (germs) in the mouth feeding on the sugary drinks and starchy food your child eats.

 Putting your baby to bed with a bottle with something sweet in it like milk, formula, fruit juice, soft drink or cordial.